funilrys/funombi/docs/files/Core/Arrays.php.txt

 {

     /**
-     * Check if an array is associative or not
+     * Check if an array is associative.
      *
      * @param array $array The array to check.
      * @return boolean